sulaimvn/COMShield/README.md

 ## Requirements
 1. <ins>Python 3.11 or newer</ins>.
 If you're hit with a syntax error on match-case statements, this's why.
-2. Using COMSheild in a Windows Enviroment.
+2. Using COMShield in a Windows Enviroment.
 3. Install required packages:
    ```
    python.exe pip.exe install -r requirements.txt